-

 Description

 Sulfur dioxide (SO₂) is a colorless, pungent, and reactive gas that has long been used as a food additive and preservative.
-Its antimicrobial and antioxidant properties make it widely used in the food industry, particularly in the preservation of wine, dried fruits, and fruit juices.
-However, due to its potentially adverse health effects, its concentration in consumer products must be strictly controlled.
+Its antimicrobial and antioxidant properties make it a widely used agent in the food industry, particularly in the preservation of wine, dried fruit, and fruit juices.
+However, due to its potentially harmful effects on health, its concentration in consumer products must be strictly controlled.

-Sulfur dioxide measurement is essential for verifying food compliance with the maximum permitted limits set by European and international regulations.
+Sulfur dioxide measurement is essential to verify that foodstuffs comply with the maximum permitted levels set by European and international regulations.
 It is also crucial in the environmental sector for monitoring industrial emissions and air quality.

 Analytical principle